Your Guide to Skin Cycling: How to Mix Actives Without Overdoing It

 Night 1: Exfoliation Night

 The goal of exfoliation night is to slough off dead skin cells so that your skin can better absorb the products you apply on subsequent nights.
-You can do this in many different ways, like with clay masks or exfoliating toner pads, but skin cycling assumes you’re going to be using a stronger chemical exfoliant that can brighten your complexion and unclog pores at the same time.
+You can do this in many different ways, the popular ones being: chemical exfoliants, clay masks, exfoliating peels, or even products with tiny exfoliating needles or spicules (like the VT Reedle Shot).
+Depending on your skin type and goals, you may consider using different types of exfoliants

 Product Recommendations: